Ahm15275097/High-and-Low-/Documentation.md

 **Programming Challenges**
+- The main challenge I faced was how the computer can generate a random number

 **Constructing And Implementing My Code Think of this as the method.
 How will you go about building your program?**